 This countertrade model would rely on the already existing continuous intraday market.
 No new mechanisms would need to be established.
 Therefore, this model provides a flexible solution for solving the countertrade needs, with the current uncertainty of the time after 2020.

-From the implementation side, the only thing required is (a) the regulatory approval for Energinet to be allowed to trade in the intraday market and (b) the respective tool to implement this trade, i.e. either establishing a trading desk in Energinet or hiring a service provider to conduct the trade.
+From the implementation side, there would be a requirement for (a) the regulatory approval of the methodology for Energinet to trade in the intraday market and (b) the respective tool to implement this trade, i.e. either establishing a trading desk in Energinet or hiring a service provider to conduct the trade.

 Establishing a trading desk within Energinet would require substantial investments in clear "Chinese walls" between the TSO business and the trading activities.
-As the Joint Agreement currently only lasts until end of 2020, it is hard to justify these investments.
+As the Joint Declaration currently only lasts until end of 2020, it is hard to justify these investments.
 Hiring a service provider would require a tender process, which could most likely be managed within a 3-6 month period.
 Obtaining regulatory approval would probably need [6-9] months and could be initiated in parallel with the tender process.

-The intraday market is in principle open for all market participants.
+The intraday market is in principle open for all market participants in the XBID area.
 Thus everyone can offer down- and upward regulation given that capacities on interconnectors are available.
-Although the current liquidity in the Nordic intraday market is not very high, this might change in the future, both with the go-live of XBID and by Energinet in-directly increase liquidity by buying the necessary countertrade volumes in the intraday market.
+Although the current liquidity in the Nordic intraday market is not very high, this might change in the future, both with the go-live of XBID and by Energinet in-directly increasing liquidity by buying the necessary countertrade volumes in the intraday market.